kgunadhi/DiscountDiscover/README.md

 - **Story:** This app makes it easy for users to find deals and decide where they might want to shop without having to go out of their way to look for them.
 - **Market:** This app appeals to any individual who shops.
 This is a large potential user base.
 - **Habit:** This app can be used any time the user wants to shop, which could be rather often.
-- **Scope:** Building this app includes exploration of integrating a map SDK to find nearby stores, pulling the deals from a database or API, and creating a user profile with preferences.
+- **Scope:** Building this app includes exploration of integrating a map SDK to find nearby stores, pulling the deals from an API, and creating a user profile with preferences.
 It could be expanded to create business profiles that can add deals.

 ## Product Spec